 35. A Member shall not contract directly with the client of his or her client or employer without obtaining the permission of his or her client or employer to do so.

-David Berman is the GDC National Ethics Chair
+David Berman, CGD, FGDC is a former GDC National Ethics Chair